bingJunior/bingJunior/README.md

 - 😄 Pronouns: Optimistic Fast Learner Team Player Excellent time and task management Introvert

-- ⚡ Fun fact: I speak fluent sarcasm and love FRIENDS❤
+- ⚡ Fun fact: I speak fluent sarcasm and FRIENDS is ❤

 - 📫 How to reach me:  **LinkedIn is preferred**   [![alt text][4.1]][4]